Eccentric Irish Wedding Traditions and wonderful wedding blessings

 The Ceilidh Dance

-Watch a traditional Irish wedding dance!
+Irish Wedding Traditions | Watch a traditional Irish wedding dance!

 The Dowry

-The dowry was once a popular practices that Irish wedding traditions included.
-The term dowry means a wedding gift (it literally means fortune); it could be money or other valuable things.
-Since the 19th century or so, brides-to-be had always received wedding gifts from their parents.
+The dowry was once a widespread practice that Irish wedding traditions included.
+Dowry means a wedding gift (it means fortune); it could be money or other valuable things.
+Since the 19th century, brides-to-be have always received wedding gifts from their parents.

 The family of the daughter who was about to get married would transfer money, properties, or other valuable goods to the couple.

-Many Irish people were not wealthy, so a dowry was offered in the form of land or farm animals, such as cattle or sheep.
+Many Irish people were not wealthy, so a dowry was offered as land or farm animals, such as cattle or sheep.

 Irish cattle dowry traditional Irish weddings

-Modern times and the Dowry Tradition
+Modern Times and the Dowry Tradition

-The Honeymoon was an Irish Thing
+The Honeymoon

 Well, ‘meala’ is an Irish word that means honey in English.
 People in Ireland used to name the month after the wedding as Mi na meala.
 The literal translation of the latter was “The month of honey.”